Timeline of United States military operations: 1775–1799

-1800–1809
+1800s

 1801–1805: First Barbary War: a series of naval battles in the Mediterranean against the Kingdom of Tripoli, a quasi-independent state of the Ottoman Empire.
 Action was in response to the capture of numerous American ships by the infamous Barbary pirates.
 The federal government rejected the Tripolitan request for an annual tribute to guarantee safe passage, and an American naval blockade ensued.
 After the seizure of USS Philadelphia, American forces under William Eaton invaded coastal cities.
 A peace treaty resulted in the payment of a ransom for the return of captured American soldiers and only temporarily eased hostilities.

-1806: Action in Spanish Mexico: The platoon under Captain Zebulon Pike invaded Spanish territory at the headwaters of the Rio Grande on orders from General James Wilkinson.
-He was made prisoner without resistance at a fort he constructed in present-day Colorado, taken to Mexico, and later released after seizure of his papers.
+1806: Pike Expedition: On an exploratory expedition ordered by Gen. James Wilkinson, an Army platoon under Captain Zebulon Pike unintentionally entered Spanish Mexico at the headwaters of the Rio Grande.
+Pike and his troops were made prisoner without resistance at a fort he constructed in present-day Colorado, taken to Mexico, and later released after seizure of his papers.

-1806–1810: Action in the Gulf of Mexico: American gunboats operated from New Orleans against Spanish and French privateers off the Mississippi Delta, chiefly under Captain John Shaw and Master Commandant David Porter.
+1806–1810: Action in the Gulf of Mexico: American gunboats operated from New Orleans against Spanish and French privateers off the Mississippi Delta, chiefly under Captain John Shaw and Commodore David Porter.

-1810–1819
+1810s

 1810: West Florida (Spanish territory): Governor William C. C. Claiborne of Louisiana, on orders of President James Madison, occupied with troops territory in dispute east of the Mississippi River as far as the Pearl River, later the eastern boundary of Louisiana.
 He was authorized to seize as far east as the Perdido River.

 1812: Amelia Island and other parts of east Florida, then under Spain: Temporary possession was authorized by President James Madison and by Congress, to prevent occupation by any other power; but possession was obtained by General George Mathews in so irregular a manner that his measures were disavowed by the President.

 1812–1815: War of 1812: On June 18, 1812, the United States declared war against the United Kingdom.
 Among the issues leading to the war were British impressment of American sailors into the Royal Navy, interception of neutral ships and blockades of the United States during British hostilities with France, and support for Indian attacks on American settlers in the Northwest Territory.
 The war ended with the Battle of New Orleans in 1815.

 1813: West Florida (Spanish territory): On authority given by Congress, General Wilkinson seized Mobile Bay in April with 600 soldiers.
 A small Spanish garrison gave way.
 Thus U.S. troops advanced into disputed territory to the Perdido River, as projected in 1810.
 No fighting.

-1813–1814: Marquesas Islands (French Polynesia): U.S. Army forces built a fort on the island of Nuku Hiva to protect three prize ships which had been captured from the British.
+1813–1814: Nuku Hiva Campaign: U.S. forces built a fort on the island of Nuku Hiva in the Marquesas Islands (now part of French Polynesia) to protect three prize ships which had been captured from the British.
+The American force subsequently fought with and against native tribes.

 1814: Spanish Florida: General Andrew Jackson took Pensacola and drove out the British forces.